rscohn2/data-bench/README.md

 #### Storage

-XXX

-Talk about data storage requirements here.
+The storage requirements for the current version of Data Bench are quite minimal, due to the limited functionality of the inital release.

-- Cassandra local persistent (fast) storage, need sizing info
+- Cassandra local persistent (fast) storage, on the order of 10GB for the demo database.
-- Kafka/Zookeeper local persistent storage, need sizing info
+- Kafka/Zookeeper local persistent storage, on the order of 10GB.
-- Spark Master: unknowdn
+- Spark Master: none
-- Spark Worker: unknown
+- Spark Worker: local storage, on the order of 100GB.
 - generators: none
 - consumers: none